hekaplex/2022_03_DSI_WD/drew.minkin@divergence.one/sql/Adventureworks Exercises/AdventureWorksDW2020 Questions.md

 1. How many items with ListPrice more than $1000 have been sold?

-1. Give the Sales Territory Region Name of those customers with Total orders over $100000.
+1. Give the Sales Territory Region Name of those customers with Total orders for the region over $100000.
 Include the subtotal plus tax plus freight.

 ### Medium SQL Questions